clarindaho/ho_shin_eecs338_finalproject/README.md

 ### Running
     - Reading user input for two players
-		- Format: Coordinates (Number, Letter)
+		- Format: Coordinates (Number, Letter) i.e. 4 A

     - On Miss:
 		- Show the miss on the map for the person shooting
+		- Show the miss on the map for the defending player

     - On Hit:
 		- Check to see if ship is sunk
 		- Keep track of ships in a struct, decrement a value representing how much health is left
+		- Show the hit on the map for the player shooting
+		- Show the hit on the map for the defending player

-    - Check to see if total health is 0, if it is 0, end the game
+    - Check to see if total health is 0
+		- If total health is 0, end the game
-    - If not, clear the terminal, switch turns
+		- If total health is not 0, switch turns

 ### Design Document
 	- Files